What Is a Security Service Level Agreement?

 Many companies include requirements that allow them to scan service provider networks for any signs of vulnerability.
-Scanning networks also allows you to check for quality control and change management expectations when needed.
+Scanning networks also allow you to check for quality control and change management expectations when needed.
 Allowing for this type of SLA provision makes sense on occasion and is something the customer may demand.

 In some cases, however, your customer may be one of your company's own internal departments or business units.
 You can still utilize an SLA in the same manner with internal parties.

 Applying a Security Service Level Agreement

 In practical terms, you must set expectations in the SLA from the onset.
 Establish what is expected from both the service provider and the customer.
-You will also need to assign responsibilities and resources on your end, keeping in mind that your customer also has their own responsibilities to uphold.
+You will also need to assign responsibilities and resources on your end, keeping in mind that your customer also has its own responsibilities to uphold.

 At some point, you will want to measure the success of your SLA.
 The agreement itself provides a benchmark for measuring performance.
 Any failures in meeting expectations should result in disciplinary action against those responsible.
 By contrast, you should also provide performance bonuses or other perks to team members who exceed in their assigned tasks.

 Finally, spend some time on budgeting.
 SLA failure isn't always avoidable, but it's the lack of resources and budgeting that can result in security mishaps and poor performance.
 You may want to include a section on your ROI for security investments, although adding this metric isn't required.

 If you need help creating a security service level agreement, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.